Workers' Rights Clinic I

-The Unemployment Insurance Clinic I offers a unique opportunity for second semester, first year students to quickly develop key lawyering competencies.
-Under faculty supervision, UIC I students represent recently unemployed workers in their claims for state unemployment insurance benefits.
-In this role they will have significant opportunities to interview and counsel clients, conduct fact investigations, write and file briefs and conduct administrative trials.
+Under faculty supervision, WRC I students represent recently unemployed workers in their claims for state unemployment insurance benefits.
+In this role, they will have significant opportunities to interview and counsel clients, conduct fact finding investigations, write and file appeals, and conduct administrative trials.

-Each student team will have multiple cases throughout the term depending on case complexity and procedural status.
-It is the Clinic's goal that each student will participate in at least one live administrative trial during the semester.
+Students will quickly develop key lawyering skills in this 2-3 credit clinic.
+Each student team will have multiple cases throughout the term depending on case complexity and procedural status and first-chair at least one live administrative trial during the semester.
 These proceedings allow students to perform direct and cross examination, make objections, and deliver closing statements, all in front of an administrative law judge.
-Because worker claims for UI are typically contested by the former employer through counsel, hearings provide a relatively low-key, classic adversarial environment introduction to real-world lawyering.
+Because worker claims for unemployment are typically contested by the former employer through counsel, hearings provide a relatively low-key, classic adversarial environment introduction to real-world lawyering.